ShuhongDai/shuhongdai.github.io/_posts/2025-11-08-A_Quick_Mental_Model_for_Estimating_LLM_GPU_Memory_Use.md

 - **13B FP16 model** → $$ 13 \times 2 $$ GB ≈ **26 GB**
 - **7B 4-bit model** → $$ 7 \times 0.5 $$ GB ≈ **3.5 GB**

 This accounts only for the parameters, not the KV cache.
-But it gives a solid baseline.

 ---